-Postbacalaureate education candidates on a certification plan who secure a teaching position at an accredited school in the area and at the level that they are seeking certification may do an internship instead of student teaching.
+Post-baccalaureate education candidates on a certification plan who secure a teaching position at an accredited school in the area and at the level that they are seeking certification may do an internship instead of student teaching.
 The candidate must qualify for the teacher education program before entering into an internship.

-- According to Texas Administrative Code 228.35 candidate must complete 30 clock hours of field-based observation to be completed prior to student teaching or internship.
+- According to Texas Administrative Code 228.35 candidate must complete 30 clock hours of field-based observation to be completed prior to clinical teaching or internship.
 Appropriate activities include substitute teaching, hours spent as a classroom aide or classroom observations in an accredited school.
-See TERO for documentation requirements. - All candidates seeking certification are required to successfully complete all TEXES Academy Program requirements.
+See Educator Preparation Office for documentation requirements. - All candidates seeking certification are required to successfully complete all TEXES Academy Program requirements.

-According to Texas Administrative Code 228.35 - candidate must complete 30 clock hours of training prior to student teaching or internship.
+According to Texas Administrative Code 228.35 - candidate must complete 80 clock hours of training prior to clinical teaching or internship.
 Completion of 2 VOICE courses will fulfill this requirement.